On the distribution of equivalence classes of random symmetric p-adic matrices: Introduction

-There are several ways to prove this theorem.
-The one we pursue is as follows.
-Fix $\Sigma$ and reduce to a counting problem over $\ZZ/p^K\ZZ$ for some big integer $K$.
-Compute the size of the stabiliser of $\Sigma$ over $\ZZ/p^K\ZZ$ by counting the number of solutions to $U \Sigma U^\top = \Sigma$ which can either be treated as a matrix equation, or as $n(n+1)/2$ equations in $n^2$ variables.
-Reduce this system to a system over $\FF_p$, then lift the solutions back to $\ZZ/p^K\ZZ$ and eventually $\ZZ_p$ via Hensel's lemma.
+There are multiple elementary ways to prove Theorem \ref{intromain}.
+The one we suggest is as follows.
+Fix $\Sigma$ and reduce to a counting problem over $\ZZ/p^K\ZZ$ for some big $K$.
+Compute the size of the stabiliser of $\Sigma S$ in $\ZZ/p^K\ZZ$ by counting solutions to $U \Sigma S U^\top = \Sigma S$.
+This system is easy to solve over $\FF_p$, then we can lift the solutions back to $\ZZ/p^K\ZZ$ and eventually $\ZZ_p$ via Hensel's lemma.
+In spirit, this is similar to computing the Jacobian of the transformation from the entry-wise to the eigenvalue-eigenvector coordinates as done for the Gaussian Orthogonal Ensemble.
+The proof can also be adapted to the case $p=2$, though we chose not to do that.

-We also use the distribution of equivalence classes with respect to $\GL_n(\ZZ_p)$ to obtain a recurrence equation of the distribution of classes with respect to $\GL_n(\QQ_p)$ and solve this equation resulting in the following proposition for quadratic forms over $\ZZ_p$.
+Further, we use the distribution of $\ZZ_p$-classes to obtain a closed expression for the distribution of $\QQ_p$-classes.
+This result is new.